When the monthly bill for phone and internet services arrives most business owners or directors just shrug their shoulders and pay up.

 The maintenance charge was ceased and our client saved £20 per month.

 Step 4 – Review Options For Doing Things Differently

-To undertake this step it is usually necessary to have some expertise and an understanding of what is possible using different phone and internet services.
+To undertake this step it is usually necessary to have some expertise and an understanding of what is possible using different phone & internet systems & services.

 There can be opportunities for significant savings, particularly for businesses with multiple sites and for businesses that have phone and internet services that have grown in a piecemeal fashion over the years with each department or site ordering their own services.

 Every business is different so it is not possible to set out how this step can be implemented, but the examples below should give an indication of what is possible:

 Many businesses have phone lines that are used only for internet and do not take advantage of the fact that many internet connections are designed to share a phone line with standard phone or fax services.

 It is even possible now to have an internet connection on an alarm line.

 Historically, the person ordering the service was not aware of this and simply ordered a dedicated phone line to be used only for internet.

 Unsurprisingly, the phone company would be happy to take an order for an additional unnecessary line.